 1). last treated with Insecticidal Soap spray.
 You can calculate the next date you will need to spray it.
 Insecticidal Soap spray can be purchased from most garden centers (IT IS NOT INCLUDED IN YOUR ORDER).

 2). last treated with slow release pellet fertilizer.
-You may calculate 3 months away when your next application is needed (these pellets are included in your order).
+You may calculate 6 weeks away when your next application is needed (these pellets are included in your order).
+Continue to add pellets as instructed on the package you receive, as we have 2 kinds of slow release available - one every 6 weeks in peak growing times and one every 3 months for slow growing times of the year.

 When you open your box, place your tree in a sink and water well with warm water - rinsing the leaves as well.